DRWShub/alx-system_engineering-devops/0x07-networking_basics/README.md

     What is a port
     Memorize SSH, HTTP and HTTPS port numbers
     What tool/protocol is often used to check if a device is connected to a network

-Copyright - Plagiarism

-    You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-    You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-    You are not allowed to publish any content of this project.
-    Any form of plagiarism is strictly forbidden and will result in removal from the program.